**This story has moved to my new publication The Forge: Fiction by Liora.**

 Chapter 1

 Smith was happy, humming a tune.
 He’d just been granted parole.
 Finally.
 He’d gone through the motions, told them what they wanted to hear.
-He knew he’d messed up, but couldn’t quite care, either way.
+He knew he’d messed up but couldn’t bring himself to care.

 They’d taken twelve years from him this time.
 Twelve fucking years.
 He’d played the games and hedged his bets.
 Surviving everything they’d thrown at him.